cesarvr/cesarvr.github.io/_posts/2018-05-22-create-containers.markdown

 #### Cloning PID.

 When your machine boot up, the first process to start is the [daemon init](https://en.wikipedia.org/wiki/Init) process with identifier 1, this process then act as the parent for every other process in your machine.
-Our goal is to isolate our process from the main process tree and make it look its running alone in the machine.
+Our goal is to isolate our process from this general process tree and make it look its the only process in the machine.

 We need to add the ```CLONE_NEWPID``` flag.